robincsamuel/robincsamuel.github.io/_pages/about.md

 permalink: /about/
 ---

-Hello!
-I’m Robin, and this is my page.
-I'd like to share my knowledge & experience with the world here.
+I'm Robin, a full-stack developer and architect focused on building secure & scalable web applications.